Apartment 3 “The Green Light”

 She smells of truffles, and of butterscotch.

-Even the neck my faher left to her.
+Even the neck my father left to her.
 Like agift.
 A final farewell before he tried to end her life.
 And I think for ceertain that he did succeed that day.
 My mom...she isn't back.
 This thing is her, but really it isn't.

 What I thought my mom was didn't exist.

-I couldn't breathe as I looked at her, the greeen lights causing the skin of The Jingle to glow with unnatural color, set apart from her., And I tried to push it down.
+I couldn't breathe as I looked at her, the greeen lights causing the skin of the Jingle to glow with unnatural color, set apart from her., And I tried to push it down.
 I know I was maybe.,..was I wrong?
 I couldn't ...I couldn'''t...
 Help it I couldn;thelpit.
 I needed this I wished and she was there I wshed and she was there...

 The rib popped out.